nbubna/mind-hacking/extending-the-dom.md

 The prototypes are exposed and you can extend them.
 This should outperform wrappers and manual extensions, but does raise the risk of conflicts somewhat.
 Don't do this until you know the DOM (it's present variations and future direction) well enough to choose names that work well to avoid conflicts.

 If you are more conflict-shy than performance-focused, you can step lightly and create libraries that only extend when and where they are used and no more, preferable with a small number of additional properties too.
-Such libraries would not be worth the penalty for DOM-intensive applications but may be able to achieve [features][features] prototype-based DOM extenders never could.
+Such libraries would not be worth the penalty for DOM-intensive applications but may be able to easily achieve [features][features] prototype-based DOM extenders find unpleasant.

 [features]: http://nbubna.github.io/HTML#dot-traversal